clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/05_fees.md

 The reserve for subscribers is filled at two points in time:

 1. When a user first subscribes
-2. When a user's reserve becomes less than the Caller Fee
+2. When a user's reserve becomes less than the caller fee

 #### Is it the same amount for each subscription?